runjak/TranscriptionDesk/README.md

 Transcription Desk for Citizen Science
 ===

-This student project of summer 2015 is part of the Citizen Science course run by Thomas Koentges, found at https://github.com/ThomasK81/CitizenScienceCourse.
+This student project of summer 2015 is part of the [Citizen Science](https://github.com/ThomasK81/CitizenScienceCourse) course run by Thomas Koentges.
 We aim to develop the tools necessary for a web application Transcription Desk utilising the Markdown markup language.

 Project usage